willeccles/promptus/README.md

 # Promptus

-Simple and configurable shell prompt program in C which can be used to make your prompt the same on any shell.
+Simple and configurable shell prompt program in C++ which can be used to make your prompt the same on any shell.

+Requires C++20 and {fmt}.

 ![preview of promptus](/preview.png)